esharri2/strapi-gatsby-starter/README.md

 1. Go to **Deploys** > **Build Settings** and set the base directory to `client`.
 This will effectively change the publish directory to `client/public`.
+1. On the same page, find the Build Hooks section and click **Add build hook**.
+   Copy the build hook url and paste it in the `buildHook` value of the `config` object at the top of `admin/src/containers/HomePage/index.js`.
 1. Deploy again and you should be up and running.
+Also test the **Publish now** button in the Strapi admin panel to confirm it triggers a build in Netlify.

 ## TODO

+...